owq/phoenix/README.md

 Additions:

-1. Stratum protocol support (use stratum:// instead of http://) (not full support but the main stuff implemented)
+1. Stratum protocol support (use stratum:// instead of http://)
 2. Simple GUI with minimize to tray
 3. New options in example.cfg